Increasing subsequences of linear size in random permutations and the Robinson-Schensted tableaux of permutons: Background

 in probability, for some positive constant $K_\rho$ defined by a variational problem. \end{theorem}

 This question of generalization is still an active research subject.
-In the recent paper \cite{S22}, the author studies the $\sqrt{n}$ scaling limit of sampled permutations' RS-shape when the sampling permuton is absolutely continuous.
+In the recent paper \cite{S22}, the author studies the $\sqrt{n}$ scaling limit for the RS-shape of sampled permutations when the sampling permuton is absolutely continuous.

 The goal of this paper is to extend in some sense the function $\LIS$, as well as the first rows and columns of RS-shape and tableaux, to the space of permutons.
-This will allow us to deduce linear asymptotics of these quantites for sampled permutations; therefore our results are different in nature from the $\sqrt{n}$ regime of \cite{DZ95,S22}, and yield non-trivial asymptotics for certain types of permutons displaying a singular part with respect to the Lebesgue measure on $\carre$.
+This will allow us to deduce linear asymptotics of these quantities for sampled permutations; therefore our results are different in nature from the $\sqrt{n}$ regime of \cite{DZ95,S22}, and yield non-trivial asymptotics for certain types of permutons displaying a singular part with respect to the Lebesgue measure on $\carre$.
 We introduce the RS-shape of permutons in \Cref{section_shape_results} and present these asymptotics.
 Then in \Cref{section_ldp_results} we investigate large deviation principles related to those convergences, exhibiting a difference of behavior between the upper and lower tails.
-In \Cref{section_tableaux_results} we define the RS-tableaux of a permuton and explain how a discrete algorithm translates in this continuous setting.
-Finally in \Cref{section_injectivity_results} we present a few results about the injectivity of permutons' RS-tableaux.
+In \Cref{section_tableaux_results} we define the RS-tableaux of a permuton and explain how a discrete algorithm translates in this continuous setting, then in \Cref{section_injectivity_results} we present a few results about the injectivity of permutons' RS-tableaux.
+Finally, we illustrate these objects with several examples in \Cref{section_examples}.